10 Tips to Naturally Detox Your Liver

 Tara Carpenter, NC.

 Holistic nutrition for yeast, bacterial, and viral overgrowth-related health conditions with The Body Ecology Diet (B.E.D.)

+Every spring, the liver moves into a major detoxification phase.
+During this brief season, the power of nature is behind you; making spring a PERFECT time to cleanse.
 Any time is a good time to take the burden off your liver.
 You don’t have to wait for spring.
-It’s just that during spring your body will naturally go intoa ‘cleansing mode’ so if you take a few simple steps (see below!) you’ll be one step ahead of the game and get a better cleanse.
+It’s just during spring the body naturally goes into‘cleansing mode’ so if you take a few simple steps (see below) you’ll be one step ahead of the game and get a better cleanse.

-Here’s a quick test to see if your liver needs your support: Place the fingers of your right-hand completely underneath your right rib cage.
-If it’s hard ‘congested’ and tender, or if all 3 finger joints don’t fit completely under your ribs, then your liver needs care and support.
+quick test to see if your liver needs support: Place fingers of right-hand completely underneath right rib cage.
+If hard ‘congested’ and tender, or if all 3 finger joints don’t fit completely, then liver needs support.